 The strength of sunlight can vary significantly around the world.
 Use the calculator linked above to work it out for your location.
 Enter the lowest figure for your location to be conservative.

 Now select a solar panel option to see how long it takes to charge your selected battery configuration.

-If you are are in an area where the weather is consistently cloudy or rainy then the 9W is recommended.
+If you are are in an area where the weather is consistently cloudy or rainy then you might consider extra batteries.

-Extra batteries can also be purchased for extra 'ride-through' time.
-See the battery dropdown selection in the previous section
+Extra batteries provide extra 'ride-through' time - see the battery dropdown selection in the previous section.

 Here are some typical numbers from the Solar Irradiance Calculator, facing South.

 As can be seen the numbers vary wildly, so it's important to use the Solar Irradiance Calculator to input the correct data.

 Energy generated on a sunny day by the selected size of panel: Wh.